kaue/next-atlasboard/README.md

 Planned for future releases:

 - Extension points.
 Packages would be able to plug routes.
 Middleware.
-Client side plugins.
+Client-side plugins.
 - Theme support.
 - Edit dashboard configuration live.
 - More and better widgets.
 Make easier to introduce front-end dependencies in packages.
 Examples of widgets written using React.